Families under the McKinney-Vento Act are in transition due to life experiences and lacking a FIXED, REGULAR, ADEQUATE residence.

 - Hygiene supplies, clothing, shoes, and coats

 - Referrals to community agencies for other identified needs besides housing issues.
-But Twin Falls does lack affordable housing and transportation to assist these families in a timely manner.
+Twin Falls does lack affordable housing and transportation to assist these families in a timely manner.

 The TFSD has eight food pantries to help students in need and their families.
 If you need help feeding your family, contact your school’s counselor.
-These pantries are filled with donations from the community and are always excepting contributions.
+These pantries are filled with donations from the community and are always accepting contributions.

 At-Risk Services/Homeless Coordinator

 Twice a year parents are asked to fill out the Student Residency Questionnaire to help identify families that might qualify for assistance through the McKinney-Vento Act.
 If you have questions about this program or if you need assistance please contact the Twin Falls School District At-Risk/Homeless Coordinator, Becky Jaynes.
 We are here to help.